Rockwell-Holbrook/ticket_to_ride/README.md

 - For the train card deck, show the top 5 cards that are visible.
 Also show the number of invisible cards in the deck.
 - For the destination card deck, show the number of cards in the deck.
-- Demonstrate that your views update dynamically when your client model is modified.
+- Demonstrate that your views update dynamically when your client com.example.shared.model is modified.
 This can be done through a variety of ways.
 One way would be to add a temporary button to your main view.
-When pressed, this button could call a method on the view’s presenter that makes a series of changes to the client model.
+When pressed, this button could call a method on the view’s presenter that makes a series of changes to the client com.example.shared.model.
 For each change, the presenter could:
 - Call the view to display a toast describing the change (e.g., “Updating player points”).
-- Make the indicated change to the local client model (no server interaction is involved here).
-This should cause your client model to notify presenters of the model changes, and presenters should update their views appropriately.
+- Make the indicated change to the local client com.example.shared.model (no server interaction is involved here).
+This should cause your client com.example.shared.model to notify presenters of the com.example.shared.model changes, and presenters should update their views appropriately.
 - The following items should be demonstrated:
 - Update player points
 - Add/remove train cards for this player